Jeremy Irons: Acting credits and accolades

-Over his career he has received numerous accolades including nominations for his roles on stage and screen including an Academy Award, two Golden Globe Awards, three Primetime Emmy Awards, a Screen Actors Guild Award, and a Tony Award, as well as nominations for two BAFTA Awards, and Grammy Award.
-He received the Honorary César in 2014.
+Over his career he has received numerous accolades including nominations for his roles on stage and screen including an Academy Award, an Actor Award, two Golden Globe Awards, three Primetime Emmy Awards, and a Tony Award, as well as nominations for two BAFTA Awards, and Grammy Award.
+He received the Honorary César in 2002.

 On 17 December 2017, he was awarded the XVI Europe Theatre Prize, in Rome.
 The Prize organization stated, "With Jeremy Irons, life and art have been mixed to the point of creating an inimitable style, as man and actor, which blends an air of freedom with the enviable capacity to enter into the spirit of the most varied productions, in theatre, cinema and television, without ever betraying himself or giving up his independence.
 In productions great and small, with an unflinching love for his profession, Jeremy Irons says of himself: 'I became an actor to be a rogue and vagabond, so I don't think the establishment would be able to welcome me as one of its own – because I'm not.'
 His versatility as an actor, as much at ease in Shakespeare as in a hit television series, comes from being part of a profession that he loves and in which he is loved."